dwilliams/dwilliams.github.io/posts/modifying-a-yaesu-vx-3r-for-def-con.rst

 ..
 TEASER_END

+|

 .. -- Talk a bit about the potential legality and explain that I'm staying within the power limits of the bands.
 Also
 .. --   mention that the FCC has provisions for experimental and homebrew equipments (which includes one-off
 .. --   modifications to production models)

+While reading up on this modification, a number of bots online raised concerns about the legality of operating the radio with this modification in place.
+This is a VERY grey area as there are a number of regulations that may cover this modification, along with "the spirit of amateur radio", which conflict either partially or completely.
+A number of them are as follows:

+#.
+The power that may be transmitted in the band.
+#.
+FRS ( and I believe GMRS), which is the band this modification is making available, requires that the antenna be
+   fixed ( i.e. not removable).
+#.
+Personal radio equipment is permitted to be built and/or modified as long as the devices don't cause harmful
+   interference.
+#.
+Learn by building and experimentation.

+This issue can conflict, especially depending on the mood of the person interpreting, and thus must be complied with in a "best possible" way.
+I'm keeping my power down to prevent interference, but I'm going to modify my radio.

+|

 .. -- Show and explain the pictures of the modifications.